vdempsey/Epicodus-JS-Age-Calc/README.md

     1. Clone project from GitHub repository, by copying and pasting the url of this GitHub repository following the $git clone command into your favorite command line program, such as Terminal on Mac.
         - For example, $git clone https://github.com/nameOfUrl_

-    2. Run the following commands:
+    2. In the command line run the following commands at the root level of your cloned repository folder:
         - $npm install
         - $bower install
         - $gulp build, OR $gulp **TBD** --production
         - $gulp watch (to preview live server updates)

-    3. Run test by
+    3. Run test by COMING SOON...

 ## Specifications